markbirbeck/dcr-jekyll/README.md

 This saves us having to install Jekyll locally.

+For an explanation of the thinking behind this module see the blog post [Disposable Laptops With Docker Compose And NPM](http://bit.ly/2tBCYHB).

 The Docker image used is [jekyll/jekyll](https://hub.docker.com/r/jekyll/jekyll/) and is [described here](https://github.com/jekyll/docker/blob/master/README.md).

 To install, do: